anders88/jsonbuddy/README.md

 0.5.1   | Bugfix.
 Parsing nested tables
 0.6.0   | Buffixes.
 A little documentation.
 Make apis of JsonArray and JsonObject more simular.
 0.6.1   | ObjectStream from array.
-Parsing from InputStream reintroduced
+Parsing from InputStream reintroduced 0.7.0   | Using Number class to handle numbers.
+Supporting Optional.
+Minow tweaks

 # Licence